emma-k-mitchell/ComputerGraphicsOpenGL/README.md

 1. What new skills has your work on the project helped you to craft?

-This was my first experience working with OpenGL, so almost all the work I did on this project was a "new skill".
+This was my first experience working with OpenGL, so almost all the work I did on this project was a new skill.
 I would say the biggest thing I have taken from this class is an understanding of how 3D objects are rendered, textured, and shaded.

 2. What design process did you follow for your project work?